-The following is related to an earlier devotional post on “balance” (wholeness) in our faith and following of Jesus.
+The following is related to an earlier devotional post on “initiative”, because real progress starts with simply getting started.
 If you’re not familiar with this series, you may want to review some of the foundational articles and videos on W.A.I.T. training and specific posts on “initiative“.

 There are 24 such subjects on this website.
 You can use the search function to read the devotionals and related Scriptures, view training videos, and even watch contemporary Christian music videos on the same subjects.
 Simply place your smartphone or tablet on the reading deck of your favorite cardio equipment in the gym, or prop it up in a safe place as you and a friend exercise at home, or even project it onto a smart TV through wifi or bluetooth for larger groups.